bgkillas/tarkov/README.md

 ## launcher not recognising eft install

-this happens when the prefix dies from say changing proton version just hit locate eft install and enter . as the path
+this happens when the prefix dies from say changing proton version just hit "set path to existing game install" and enter "." as the "File name"

 ## not so useful things